cupo365/enhanced-flow-command-set/README.md

 Unlike SPFx web parts, command sets do not support configuration via a property panel.
 To ensure customization to this solution is still possible, a workaround has been implemented.

-Upon installing the web part on a SharePoint site, a Power Automate trigger configuration custom list will be automatically provisioned with the name ````Enhanced Power Automate Trigger Configuration````.
+Upon installing the web part on a SharePoint site, a flow trigger configuration custom list will be automatically provisioned with the name ````Enhanced Flow Trigger Configuration````.

 Upon initialization, the web part will fetch all items in this provisioned list and use the information stored in it to create flow configuration, which is then presented to the user as a choice which flow to trigger.
 If the web part succeeds in fetching and composing the configuration, a console message will be logged with the name of the provisioned list.
-This message looks like ````EnhancedPowerAutomateTriggerCommandSet -> Initialized!
-Listening to config list: Enhanced Power Automate Trigger Configuration````.
+This message looks like ````EnhancedFlowTriggerCommandSet -> Initialized!
+Listening to config list: Enhanced Flow Trigger Configuration````.
 If it fails, a console message will be logged.
-This message looks like ````EnhancedPowerAutomateTriggerCommandSet -> Error while initializing````.
+This message looks like ````EnhancedFlowTriggerCommandSet -> Error while initializing````.

 The web part will call the flow by using the information in the composed flow configuration selected by the user.
 The provisioned configuration list contains the following  fields.
 Each item in this list represents a flow the user may call from the list/document library: